You Deserve It: Critical reception

 Brian Lowry of Variety thought that the show's rules were a "hodgepodge" and criticized Burns' co-hosting, but praised ABC for creating another "uplifting" series.
 Kevin McDonough of South Coast Today was less positive, saying that "The show doesn't so much celebrate generosity as reduce it to something unspeakably tacky."
 Tom Conroy of Media Life thought that the show's format was "novel but not involving".

+Despite the show is a failure in the home country, it was the success and also as one of the longest-running game show in Vietnam, with a total of 12 seasons are producted so far.
+By 2025, Vietnam is the only country that still produces their version of the show.
+The station VTV and TV Media has bought the rights to the show, and does now own the concept.